 The Châteauneuf-du-Pape decree echoes almost all the requests of the local Wine-growers’ Association.
 It lays down the 13 grape varieties authorised in the Appellation, but makes no distinction between main and secondary varietals.
 The text gives no indication of the colour of the wine, except to forbid « any stained or faded rosé ».
 The following year, a corrigendum made up for the gap, granting the PDO « to white and red wines only ».

 One can imagine the joy of the village wine-growers when, gathered for an extraordinary general meeting on 6 June 1936, their president read out the decree of 15 May, which, despite some political tricks played by various opponents, was in complete accordance with the proposals of the Wine-growers’ Association.
 Mr Le Roy insisted on the fact that Châteauneuf-du-Pape was the very first protected designation in France.
 In accepting this appellation before any other, the CNAO was paying tribute to the major part played by its vintners in achieving this new concept.

-Extract from the book by Jean-Claude Portes on the Châteauneuf-du-Pape AOC, to be published in 2016.
+Extract from the book by Jean-Claude Portes on the Châteauneuf-du-Pape AOC, published in september 2016.